What are fibroids?

 Fibroids (often referred to as uterine fibromyomas, leiomyomas or myomas) are growths of muscular tissue that form within the walls of the uterus.
 They are very common, affecting an estimated 40 - 80% of people with a uterus by the age of 50.

-The growths are almost always non-cancerous, but can cause anaemia due to heavy periods, fertility issues, an increase risk of miscarriage or premature delivery and pressure or discomfort on the bladder and bowel.
+The growths are almost always non-cancerous but can cause anaemia due to heavy periods, fertility issues, an increased risk of miscarriage or premature delivery and pressure or discomfort on the bladder and bowel.

 Types of Fibroids